Professional Bull Rider

 How does a small town bull rider go about getting to the pros and getting sponsorships

-Asked by Destiny over 11 years ago
+Asked by Destiny almost 12 years ago

 Anyone can get a sponsor, you just have to be able to ask people and have something to offer.
 Obviously the pro's that get TV exposure have more to offer in terms of exposure, but the lesser-known guys are also willing to do more for sponsors, which goes a long way.
 Most of today's pro's have sports agents; at least the ones with successful endorsements seem to.
 As for getting to the pro's, it's a climb.
 Entering bigger events and winning your way up.
 But you have to have balance... local versus out of circuit, that way you at least are winning some money along the way.
 When you hit the higher levels, the sponsorships are slightly easier to get, but all around, it's a tough battle regardless.